 - Cut the top and bottom off the delicata squash and discard them.
 Cut the squash in half length-wise and remove the seeds.
 Cut the squash into half moons, about 1/4 to 1/2 inch thick.
 Toss the squash with one teaspoon extra virgin olive oil and a pinch of salt.

 - While the squash roasts, heat a medium-sized skillet to a high medium heat.
 Add the remaining teaspoon of extra virgin olive oil to the skillet.
 Drop the onion half moons into the pan, separating them into slices.
-Saute the onions for ten minutes, only moving them with a spatula occasionally.
-Once they have started to turn brown and crisp, turn the heat to low and continue cooking.
+Add a pinch of salt to the onions.

-- After 7 to 10 more minutes, when they are brown and softened, drizzle onions with maple syrup.
+- Saute the onions for ten minutes, only moving them with a spatula occasionally.
+Once they have started to turn brown and crisp, turn the heat to low and continue cooking.After 7 to 10 more minutes, when they are brown and softened, drizzle onions with maple syrup.
 Fully combine the maple syrup with the onions, and remove from heat.

-To make vinaigrette
+To make white wine vinaigrette